shreyshreyansh/GreenMile/README.md

 6. Configuring the IoT device:
    - Circuit image:
      - <img src="https://i.ibb.co/kVLRMyL/Screenshot-2021-01-27-163417.png" alt="" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png"/>
+7. SetUp Google Billing A/C in google cloud console and setup your project in it to get the API related to `Direction API` and `Maps JavaScript API`.
-7. Clone the repository: `git@github.com:shreyshreyansh/GreenMile.git`
+8. Clone the repository: `git@github.com:shreyshreyansh/GreenMile.git`
-8. Open the repository in VS code.
+9. Open the repository in VS code.
-9. Install the application: `npm install` in hyper.
+10. Install the application: `npm install` in hyper.
-10. Start the server: `node index.js`
+11. Start the server: `node index.js`
-11. View in browser at `http://localhost:3000`
+12. View in browser at `http://localhost:3000`

 ## WEBSITE
 Various GIF of the website.